Site icon Circuit Ideas for You

 Conclusion:

-It is important to note that the specific design and characteristics of a MOSFET audio amplifier can vary based on the intended application, power requirements and desired audio quality.
+The characteristics and design of a MOSFET audio amplifier could differ based on the desired usage, power requirements and audio quality.

-Engineers and hobbyists often design and build MOSFET audio amplifiers for use in various audio systems, such as stereo systems, home theaters or musical instrument amplifiers.
+Engineers and electronics fans often build and develop MOSFET audio amplifiers for their use in many kinds of audio systems including stereos, home theater systems and musical instrument amplifiers.

 References: